-Before you sign on the dotted line with the car loan your bank is offering, compare your options from a wide range of brands.
-There are some incredibly cheap car loans out there and the key to finding the right one is picking the loan type to suit your financial needs.
+Before you sign up to the car loan your dealership or bank is offering, compare your options from a wide range of brands.
+There are some competitive car loans out there, and the key to finding the right one is picking the loan type to suit your financial needs.

-Find out what you need to know to compare car loans and pick the right option for you.
+Find out what you need to know to compare car loans in Singapore, and how to pick the right option for you.

 How do car loans work?

 A car loan in Singapore can be taken out in through a bank or via the car dealership where you’re buying the vehicle.
 Car loans can work differently depending on what type of loan you take out and what kind of car you’re looking to purchase.
 Whichever way you decide to loan money to buy the car, you’ll have to agree to pay back the amount you borrowed through monthly payments, plus interest.

 Generally, the following steps will apply:

 - You apply for finance.
 Once you’ve chosen your car finance, you need to submit your application.
 Ensure that you have these details on hand:

 - Employment details